 India Dowley, Digital Editor-in-Chief

 London-born India cut her teeth in travel journalism while living in South America and freelancing for publications including Rough Guides, Time Out, The Guardian and SUITCASE Magazine, where she went in-house in 2016.
 The magazine’s inadvertent adventurer, catch her horse-riding across Jordan, off-roading in Madagascar or being chased by wild dogs through the Transylvanian countryside.
-Despite having a Norwegian grandmother, she’s ashamed to say she has yet to make it to Scandinavia – it’s on her travel hit list, along with a road trip across the Stans to Mongolia…
+Despite having a Norwegian grandmother, she’s ashamed to say she’s yet to make it to Scandinavia – it’s on her travel hit list, along with a road trip across the Stans to Mongolia.

 Olivia Squire, Print Editor-in-Chief

 Graduating into the loving/smothering embrace of a financial crisis, Olivia pinballed between a series of bizarre jobs including begrudgingly reviewing musicals (she hates them) and writing bid proposals in construction (turns out cement is not her thing) before winding up leading the editorial strategy for a travel media and events agency.
 After stalking Serena around a hotel pool in Miami and writing a column for SUITCASE online, she took over the magazine’s print platform in 2017.
 While she loves a luxury hotel as much as the next…anyone, her real zeal is for investigating the issues where travel and culture intersect, whether gentrification in Detroit, deforestation in the jungles of Borneo or spirituality in rural Japan.

 Sarah Bentley, Head of Digital